Sippin’ Safari 10th Anniversary Edition

 This companion volume to Beachbum Berry’s award-winning Potions of the Caribbean is completely redesigned, featuring rare photos and vintage graphics unique to this edition.

-Sippin’ profiles people as colorful as the drinks they invented, or served, or simply drank.
+Culled from interviews with those who actually created the midcentury Tiki scene, Sippin’ profiles both famous and forgotten figures of the Polynesian Pop era — people as colorful as the drinks they invented, or served, or simply drank.
 People like Leon Lontoc, the Don The Beachcomber’s waiter who served Frank Sinatra and Marlon Brando by night, and acted in their movies by day; Henry Riddle, the Malibu Seacomber bartender who fed items about his famous customers to infamous gossip columnist Louella Parsons, till the day Howard Hughes found him out; and Duke Kahanamoku, whose manager turned him from Olympic champion into reluctant restaurateur.
-Profusely illustrated in full color, with vintage graphics and rare photographs.

 “Publisher’s pick!
-A well-written, profusely illustrated narrative of the people and bars responsible for the tropical drink craze that helped lubricate the ‘50s and ‘60s.” — ATOMIC RANCH MAGAZINEBUY NOW (Amazon)
+A well-written, profusely illustrated narrative of the people and bars responsible for the tropical drink craze that helped lubricate the ‘50s and ‘60s.” — ATOMIC RANCH MAGAZINE